 The latest news from the Sports Business all around the world

-Stay up to date about the recent happeninings and mile stones of the sports industry.
-We will inform you about change in the sports sector.
-This can be great product & development revolutions of famous sport brands or new start-ups innovating their sector.
+Stay up to date about the recent happenings and milestones of the sports industry.
+We will inform you about the change in the sports sector.
+This can be great product & development revolutions of famous sports brands or new start-ups innovating their sector.

 Prepare to become a future leader in the sports industry.
 Taking in the specific recruitment needs and dynamics of the sports business, emlyon business school has crafted a Master program by combining their expertise in international management with the market experience of some of the world leading sports companies.

 The MSc in Sports Industry Management in Paris & Shanghai helps young talents develop a fine-tuned comprehension of the international sports business, aspiring to shape future leaders with expertise knowledge and an understanding of the sports economic culture.

 Be part of a business school with a sports business orientated outlook

 Schools that want to provide the kind of graduates to fulfil these requirements need to ask themselves: What does a company look for and which skills does an employee need to bring to further develop the industry?

 The best way to figure out the answer is working closely with the industry.
 The program of the Msc in Sports Industry Management of emlyon business school is grounded on a close collaboration with companies like adidas, Eider, Millet, Patagonia, Petzl, Salomon, The North Face, Wilson and co.
 Thus providing a well-organized program to prepare their students for a career in the sports business.